OwenMcAllister/EsotericXclalibur/README.md

 For instructions with parameters:

-- k occurences of 'tech' ':' parameter 1 ':' parameter 2 'x'
+- k occurences of 'tech' ':' parameter' 'x'

 For instructions with no parameters: